-Bosnia: TPP Ugljevik to have first flue gas desulfurization system in Western Balkans11.
-December 2017. / SEE Energy News
+Bosnia: TPP Ugljevik to have first flue gas desulfurization system in Western Balkans, SEE Energy News

 Japanese Yokogawa Electric Corporation announced that it will deliver a control system for a flu gas desulfurization system which should be installed at thermal power plant Ugljevik.